Red Panda Network is committed to the conservation of wild red pandas and their habitat through the education and empowerment of local communities.

 Red Panda Network’s vision is to ensure the survival of wild red pandas and preserve their habitat for future generations to study, experience, and enjoy.
 We are committed to protecting wild red pandas and preserving their habitat through the empowerment of local communities by adaptive community-‐based research, education, and sustainable development.

-Our intention is to create country-‐specific programs that will become locally managed and self-‐sustaining within 5 years after the operation has begun.
+Our intention is to create country-specific programs that eventually become locally managed and self-sustaining.
 We have initiated our programs in Nepal and will incrementally duplicate our efforts in all red panda range countries, which include India, China, Bhutan, and Myanmar.
+Our primary focus includes:

 Red Panda Network began in 1997 on a trip to Sandukpur, Ilam.
 On a crystal clear day, with 6 inches of snow on the ground, Brian Williams and two of his Peace Corps friends were hiking along the Singhalila ridge soaking in one of the most spectacular views in all of the Himalaya.